matsselen/pyolab/README.md

 ## pyserial
 PyOLab requires the pyserial module to handle com port communication.
 You can find more information at https://github.com/pyserial/pyserial/.

-Basic installation is easy: 'pip install pyserial' should work for most users.
+Basic installation is easy: `pip install pyserial` should work for most users.